Tarunakumar/Tarunakumar/README.md

 # 💫 About Me:
-I am a computer science student
+I am computer science student studiying in Rajarajeshwari college of engineering Bangaluru.

 ## 🌐 Socials: